 - monitoring fields irrespective of wind gusts.

 With satellite images, agri software providers can significantly expand their existing pool of aerial data, as well as save their time and resources, while end-users can access more data faster.
 Thus, vegetation indices in remote sensing are useful in the distant high-level analysis of the crop state.
 If any issue arises, farmers can double-check only the spotted areas instead of inspecting the whole field.

-A standard analytics solution on EOSDA EOS Crop Monitoring comprises NDVI, ReCI, NDRE, and MSAVI, among the many more possibilities on request.
+A standard analytics solution on EOSDA Crop Monitoring comprises NDVI, ReCI, NDRE, and MSAVI, among the many more possibilities on request.

 All default vegetation indices are also included in the white label.
-Furthermore, our white label product also comprises an extended array of other data like soil moisture, weather analytics, and the whole stack of standard EOS Crop Monitoring features.
+Furthermore, our white label product also comprises an extended array of other data like soil moisture, weather analytics, and the whole stack of standard EOSDA Crop Monitoring features.

 Our white label customers can host the platform on their own domain and use the data under their logo and brand.
 EOSDA carries out complete white label product launch and technical support, including the company’s expertise in satellite-based analysis.

 White label will be a perfect solution if a client lacks their own resources to develop or launch their product.
 In this case, the EOSDA team will do everything on our side, and you will get a ready turnkey solution with scaling opportunities.

 Among the typical spectral vegetation indices, NDVI is one of the most suitable to track crop development dynamics since it measures photosynthetically active biomass in plants.
 However, this vegetation index is quite sensitive to soil brightness and atmospheric effects, mitigated in other indices like EVI, SAVI, ARVI, GCL, or SIPI.